Ghosi: Area

 Ghosi Subdivision comprises a total of 328 villages, each contributing to the vibrant and diverse demographic makeup of the region.
 The area plays a crucial role in the overall administration and rural development of Mau District.
+It is an important Wheat and Barley growing region and one of most productive pargana recorded in colonial times in Azamgarh division.
+Ghosi subdivision has a total area of 41,530.16 hectares.
+Their Census village codes range from 196063 to 196407.
+Major Highways in the area are National Highway 227A (NH227A) and National Highway 727A (NH727A).

+The rivers frlowing through this area which provide waters through canals are Ghaghara and Rapti.

 Population

+Ghosi Nagar Panchayat

 The population of children aged 0-6 is 5934 which is 15.15% of total population of Ghosi (NP).
 In Ghosi Nagar Panchayat, the female sex ratio is 945 against state average of 912.
 Moreover, the child sex ratio in Ghosi is around 955 compared to Uttar Pradesh state average of 902.
 The literacy rate of Ghosi Town is 77.65% higher than the state average of 67.68%.
 In Ghosi, male literacy is around 83.40% while the female literacy rate is 71.55%.

 Ghosi Nagar Panchayat has total administration over 5,170 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.